EASTER PERIOD TRADING GUIDE

 There are no special restrictions on the provision of liquor and gaming, and licensed premises can trade in accordance with their permitted trading hours and conditions.

-On Saturday 25 April, from 10am to 1pm, liquor may only be sold or supplied in conjunction with a meal in a part of the premises that is ordinarily set aside for dining.
-Note definitions of a meal ‘as per Easter period trading guide”.
+On Tuesday 25 April, from 10am to 1pm, liquor may only be sold or supplied in conjunction with a meal in a part of the premises that is ordinarily set aside for dining.
+Note definitions of a meal ‘as above’.